Prince Harry & Meghan Markle Gave Prince Louis A First-Edition 'Winnie-the-Pooh'

 Princes Harry and William were always fond of English author Alan Alexander Milne (known as A.A.
 Milne professionally), so a book about Pooh Bear sounded like the right way to start the first-editions library.

-Not being a parent yet himself, Prince Harry was initially thinking of purchasing the Lewis Caroll book Through the Looking Glass for Prince Louis.
+Not being a parent yet himself, Prince Harry was initially thinking of purchasing the Lewis Carroll book Through the Looking Glass for Prince Louis.

 “He originally wanted to get Lewis Carroll’s Through The Looking Glass, which was on sale for £24,000 ($31,000) but decided Winnie-the-Pooh would be more suitable for a first tome.
 Robinson Crusoe was William’s favorite book, but Harry loved all things, [A.A.]
 Milne.”

-Back in 1926, there were thirty thousand copies of Winnie the Pooh printed for the first edition, and so Prince Harry sought out a copy from Peter Harrington, a rare book shop in London.
+Back in 1926, there were 30,000 copies of Winnie the Pooh printed for the first edition, and so Prince Harry sought out a copy from Peter Harrington, a rare book shop in London.

-Prince Harry might be trying to make up for the fact that he missed the christening of Prince William and Kate Middleton’s second child, Princess Charlotte back in 2015, says Express.
+Prince Harry might be trying to make up for the fact that he missed the christening of Prince William and Kate Middleton’s second child, Princess Charlotte, back in 2015, reports Express.

-Prince Harry was not named as one of Prince Louis’ godparents, but Nicholas van Cutsem, a friend of both William and Harry was named a godfather and was in attendance for the christening.
+Prince Harry was not named as one of Prince Louis’ godparents, but Nicholas van Cutsem, a friend of both William and Harry, was named a godfather and was in attendance for the christening.
 His daughter, Florence van Cutsem, 3, was one of the bridesmaids at the royal wedding of Meghan Markle and Prince Harry, and his older daughter, Grace, was a bridesmaid at the wedding of Prince William and Kate Middleton.